 International Scientific Symposium on the Opus of the Nobel Prize Winner Orhan Pamuk

-In addition to spreading knowledge in banking and finance, the Central Bank of Montenegro, as a socially responsible institution, affirms other segments of general social, scientific and cultural significance and contributes to implementation of various projects aimed at the development of social and scientific thought.
+In addition to spreading knowledge in banking and finance, the Central Bank of Montenegro, as a socially responsible institution, affirms other segments of general social, scientific and cultural significance and contributes to the implementation of various projects aimed at the development of social and scientific thought.

 Turkish Nobel Prize winner in the Money Museum